 Case Number: 35370134

-Our client was charged with one count of fraud Under $5000.
-He entered a retail establishment, selected items, and using a fake name, charged the total to an account belonging to a company he had previously been contracting for.
+Our client was charged with one count of fraud under $5000.
+He entered a retail establishment, selected items and, using a fake name, charged the total to an account belonging to a company he had previously been contracting for.
 The company’s owner later recognized our client on the establishment’s CCTV footage and called the police.
 Our client was subsequently arrested and charged.

 Upon being retained, we ordered disclosure and began negotiating with the Crown.
-We were able to successfully place our client in the Alternative Measures Program, and upon his successful completion of the program, his charges were withdrawn.
+We were able to successfully place our client in the Alternative Measures Program and, upon his successful completion of the program, his charges were withdrawn.

 Successful Result: Alternative Measures, Charges Withdrawn, No Criminal Record